Revisiting Koehler's experiment of measuring the ratio of the specific heats of air by self-sustained oscillations: Introduction

-where $V_0$ is the volume of the vessel.
-Substituting it into Eq.(\ref{eq1}), it can be seen that the motion of the ball is simple harmonic oscillation.
-The relationship between the period of oscillation and $\gamma$ is given by
+where $V_0$ is the total gas volume when the ball is at equilibrium, including the vessel and a portion of the tube.
+In practice, $V_0$ can be approximated by the volume of the vessel, since the contribution from the tube is negligible.
+In this limit, the ball executes simple harmonic motion.
+The relationship between the period of oscillation $T$ and $\gamma$ is given by

 Although Rüchardt's method has the advantages of simplicity and mechanical intuitiveness, it is not as simple as it first appears.
-Unavoidable frictional damping and gas leakage limit the number of oscillations, typically to only a few, preventing precise measurement of the period.
-In 1951, Koehler described an interesting modification involving a gas-feeding pump and introducing a small hole in the tube (as shown in Fig. \ref{apparatus}(b))\cite{Koehler1951}.
-The ball is lifted by gas overpressure and falls back due to the pressure drop from gas leakage through the hole.
-By carefully adjusting the gas flow, the ball can oscillate symmetrically about the hole indefinitely.
-The oscillations closely approximate harmonic motion, and the relationship between the period and $\gamma$ is still described by Eq.(\ref{gamma}).
-The advantages of Koehler's method are evident: it allows prolonged measurement of the period, thereby improving the ease and precision of measurements.
-Therefore, compared to Rüchardt's experiment, Koehler's experiment offers greater advantages for teaching purposes.
+Due to frictional damping and gas leakage, the ball executes only a few oscillations before coming to rest, preventing precise measurement of the period.
+In 1951, Koehler described an interesting modification of this method, involving a gas-feeding pump and a small hole in the tube (as shown in Fig. \ref{apparatus}(b))\cite{Koehler1951}.
+The ball is lifted by gas overpressure and, once its vertical position is above that of the hole, falls back as gas leaks.
+When the gas flow is adjusted to be within a certain range, the ball can oscillate symmetrically about the hole indefinitely.
+The oscillations closely approximate harmonic motion, with a period still given by Eq.(\ref{gamma}).
+The advantages of Koehler's method are evident: it allows prolonged measurement operation, thereby improving the ease and precision of the measurements.
+Therefore, compared to Rüchardt's experiment, Koehler's experiment offers greater advantages for teaching purposes, although it appears to be less widely spread.
+To encourage educators to explore this method in their course, the detailed parameters of the experimental apparatus employed in this study are provided in Appendix \ref{appendixA}.